Xiaosong50/ITMD-510-CinemaTicketSystem/README.md

             You can change the URL to you database, like "jdbc:mysql://localhost:3306/fp510" private static final String USER = "your database user name";
     private static final String PASSWORD = "your password";

+Navigate to src/application/Main.java and run the file to start the application.

 For login:(initial login)